salsita/angularjs-cayenne/README.md

 # angularjs-cayenne

-This projects provides several extensions to AngularJS to give instruments with pretty simple API for:
+This projects provides several tools for AngularJS:

 1. in-page notifications
 2. persisting scope variables in localStorage